 How many people use a new trailbridge in rural Rwanda?
 Determining the reach of investments such as transportation infrastructure is difficult in rural areas, where data connectivity is low and routes and settlements are poorly mapped.

 In this webinar, representatives of Bridges to Prosperity look at cost-effective methods to understand the geographic reach of trailbridges in rural Rwanda.
-The presention will highlight the results of an initial study, survey design and field implementation.
+The presention highlights the results of an initial study, survey design and field implementation.
 Discussion then turns to future work that can build on these early results, with a focus on replicability in other contexts.

 Bridges to Prosperity is a nonprofit organization that builds footbridges over rivers to connect communities to healthcare, employment and other opportunities.